-Tourists holding a driving license issued by a competent authority in their country are allowed to drive during their holidays in Mauritius.
+Tourists holding a driving license issued by a competent authority in their country are allowed to drive during their holiday.

 Before arriving in Mauritius, please check if your country has signed an agreement with Mauritius regarding the driving license of your country.

-Most of the major car companies like Avis, Sixt, and Budget are represented also at SSR International Airport and the local car hire can be seen in the coastal area and the cities like Port Louis and Quatre Quatre where you can hire a car at affordable prices.
+Mostly the international car rental companies in Mauritius like Avis, Sixt, and Budget are represented also at SSR International Airport and the local car hire can be seen in the coastal area Grand Baie and the cities like Port Louis and Quatre Bornes.
+Where you can rent a car at cheapest rates in Mauritius.

-Here in Mauritius, as in most former British colonies, they drive on the left.
-But the priority remains for vehicles coming from the right.
+Here as in most former British colonies, driving is on the left side But the priority remains for vehicles coming from the right.

-If you want to rent a car, you should know that all official rental cars have a yellow license plate and must have fully comprehensive cover.
+If you want to rent a vehicle, you should know that all official rental vehicles have a yellow license plate and must have fully comprehensive cover.

 Unleaded gasoline and diesel are used in petrol stations which are opened every day from 6 am to 10 pm where some are closed until 23 pm

-It is not necessary to get out of your vehicle to refuel, just park the car near a gas pump and order the amount you want to fill the tank.
+It is not necessary to get out of your vehicle to refuel, just park the vehicle near a gas pump and order the amount you want to fill the tank.

 In general, petrol station accepts payments by cash and credit cards, but be sure to check with the station employees.

 Wearing of seat belts is compulsory.
 Not wearing the seat belt is an offense and fines Mobile phone while driving